 Procedure statements in VectorScript call predefined VectorScript API function calls as well as user-defined procedures and functions to perform actions within a script.
 With VectorScript API function calls, the actions are performed directly by Vectorworks; user-defined function calls encapsulate other VectorScript source code; which is executed when the procedure statement is called in a script.

 The general syntax for procedure statements is:

 '''

-<procedure identifier>[(<parameter list>)][:<return value>];
+cprocedure identifier>[(<parameter list>)][:<return value>];Function calls such as:

 '''